 CHARLOTTE: To aerate the compost sufficiently there are ventilation slots on the bottom side of the notch and on the backside of the container.
 If there is enough oxygen, you can have almost smell-free compost that smells like forest soil.
 Add straw from time to time to help regulate the moisture.

 The microorganisms and the worms need water to live and to be able to move.
-Therefore 60-80 percent of the compost should be water—and that will come from the food scraps themselves.
+Therefore form 60 to 80 percent of the compost should be water–and that will come from the food scraps themselves.
 No need to add extra.

 CHARLOTTE: About three months later, the vermicompost is entirely converted.
 To harvest some humus soil you simply shake the grate a bit and pull out the drawer underneath.
 The nutrient-rich humus soil can be distributed on the earth in the bookshelf planter and provides the plants with the nutrients that they need to grow.

 GARDENISTA: For readers who want to make their own version of the parasite farm composter, do you have any advice?

 CHARLOTTE: I think the easiest and cheapest way is to use two buckets, that fit into each other.
 The upper one should have many little holes, so that the liquid can drain into the lower one, which has to be emptied once in a while.

 The upper bucket should be filled with a layer of cardboard and then a layer of crumpled newspaper and again four layers of newspaper, so that the worms don”˜t fall through the holes and drown.
 This last layer should be sprayed with water.
 Than you put a layer earth in the bin before you put the worms in.